 The drawback to this is that having to log on to different web applications separately and distinctly is cumbersome, time-consuming, and most importantly, kills workflow.
 The industry had to find an answer to this problem quickly.

 SSO is a simple yet vital function that allows multiple web applications to be accessed simultaneously.
 It’s what lets you, for instance, browse your Gmail account in one tab and open YouTube in another.
 It is also the tool in which web services grant you access to different sections in the same broader account.
 Consider online banking for instance.
 A user can typically move from their checking account to a savings account without re-entering login credentials, even though these two accounts are very distinct.
 When online bank clients click on another section of their accounts, the site re-authenticates them using the same credentials entered during the original login.

 What is an Example of Single Sign On (SSO)?

 There are many SSO solutions in the market.
-Active Directory (AD) is an example of a SSO because all domain resources joined to AD can be accessed without the need for additional authentication.
-SAP, Oracle, IBM and others offer SSO solutions for enterprise use.
-Okta, OneLogin and others specialize in single sign on for web applications.
+Active Directory (AD) is an example of an SSO because all domain resources joined to AD can be accessed without the need for additional authentication.
+SAP, Oracle, IBM, and others offer SSO solutions for enterprise use.
+Okta, OneLogin, and others specialize in single sign-on for web applications.